Breeze/breeze.github.io/doc-net/nuget-packages.md

 We recommend that you look first at Brian Noyes "<a href="http://www.pluralsight.com/courses/building-single-page-applications-breeze" target="_blank">Building Data-Centric Single Page Apps with Breeze</a>" and at John Papa's two courses, "<a href="http://www.pluralsight.com/training/Courses/TableOfContents/build-apps-angular-breeze" target="_blank">Building Apps with Angular and Breeze</a>" and "<a href="http://www.pluralsight.com/training/Courses/TableOfContents/build-apps-angular-breeze" target="_blank">Single Page Apps JumpStart with Durandal, Knockout and Breeze</a>"

-John's "HotTowel" nuget packages will soon reflect the recently released Visual Studio 2013 and its family of technology updates.
+John's "HotTowel" nuget packages will reflect Visual Studio 2013/2015 and its family of technology updates.

 <a name="current"></a>
-## Visual Studio 2013 and .NET 4.5
+## Visual Studio 2013/2015 and .NET 4.5

 [Go here](#legacy) if you must run on the .NET 4.0 platform.
 These packages are for .NET 4.5 applications only.